ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ### Query

-Each streaming query can consume one or more streams, process the events in a streaming manner, and then generate an output.
+Each streaming query can consume one or more streams, process the events continuously in a streaming manner, and simultaneously generates output.

 ###### Purpose